 Advanced analytics and numerical software solutions for Java

-The JMSL Library provides robust data analysis and visualization technology for the Java platform and a fast, scalable framework for tailored analytical applications.
+The JMSL Library provides robust data analysis technology for the Java platform and a fast, scalable framework for tailored analytical applications.
 By leveraging its pre-built algorithms, users can save weeks or months of development effort by embedding JMSL Library functions rather than building new algorithms from scratch.
 The intuitive object-oriented programming interface allows Java developers to be immediately productive.

 The JMSL Library provides a broad range of functionality, from basic algorithms such as linear algebra and regression to advanced neural network forecasting and other data mining, modeling, and prediction technologies.
 The neural network forecasting classes have tremendous potential for businesses by offering the ability to build predictive models using historical data and training the network to optimize the model over time as more information is obtained.
 This functionality can be applied to an unlimited set of applications, such as bioinformatics and life sciences, fraud detection, risk management and portfolio optimization, manufacturing yield analysis, and more.

 |Decision Trees||Summary Statistics||Optimization||Heat Map and Tree Map Function|

 |Regression||Time Series and Forecasting||Matrix Operations||Line, Pie, Scatter, Bar, and Box|

 |Vector Auto-Regression||Nonparametric Tests||Linear Algebra||Polar, Area, Contour, and Histogram|

 |Cluster Analysis||Generalized Linear Models||Interpolation and Approximation||High-Low-Close|

 |Kohonen Self Organizing Maps||Goodness of Fit||Integration||Finance and Bond Calculations|

 |Principal Components Analysis||Correlations and Covariance||Special Functions|